HeardLibrary/digital-scholarship/script/python/basics.md

 4. The `print 'That is all!'` statement is not included in the code block, so it will be executed regardless of the condition.

 Questions:
-1. Predict what would happen of `name = 'Mickey Mouse'`
+1. Predict what would happen if `name = 'Mickey Mouse'`
-2. Predict what would happen of `name = 'Minnie Mouse'`
+2. Predict what would happen if `name = 'Minnie Mouse'`
-3. Predict what would happen of `name = 'Micky Mouse'`
+3. Predict what would happen if `name = 'Micky Mouse'`

 We don't have to evaluate the condition separately.
 We can evaluate it right in the `if` statement.
 Here is a simplification of the code: